 Below is an example of a PoE Home Security Camera System that can handle up to 8 cameras.
 In this case, the NVR can send power to every camera using PoE.

 The concept is very simple to understand but bear in mind that it's necessary to follow the international PoE standard to power up the devices.
 You don't need to worry about other details other than the international standard.
 As long as the IP camera and the PoE injector or PoE switch are compatible, you just need to plug the UTP cables.

 Why use cables if you can just buy a wireless camera ?

-But of course, there are some limitations when working with this type of security camera since it's designed to work in homes and small offices.
+Of course, there are some limitations when working with this type of security camera since it's designed to work in homes and small offices.

 Easy to understand, huh?
 Wire-Free cameras are really 100% free of wires!